acdlite/recompose/docs/API.md

 Other benefits include:

-- No distinction between state and props – everything is an stream.
+- No distinction between state and props – everything is a stream.
 - No need to worry about unsubscribing from event listeners.
 Subscriptions are handled for you.
 - Sideways data loading is trivial – just combine the props stream with an external stream.
 - Access to an ecosystem of observable libraries, such as RxJS.